Elvish Yadav: Offensive Remarks against Bigg Boss 18 Finalist Chum Darang (2025)

 In February 2025, Yadav faced criticism for making offensive comments about Bigg Boss 18 finalist Chum Darang during a podcast with Rajat Dalal.
 He questioned why Karan Veer Mehra would be interested in Chum and labelled her name as "ashleel" (vulgar).

 Shooting at Gurugram home (2025)

 On 17 August 2025, the residence of Yadav in Gurugram's Sector 57 was targeted in a shooting incident around 5:30–6:00 a.m.
 Three unidentified assailants on motorcycles fired over two dozen rounds at the house, damaging the ground and first floors, including windows, doors, and balconies, as captured on CCTV footage.
 Yadav was not present at the time, but family members and caretakers were inside; no injuries were reported.
 Gurugram Police initiated an investigation, collecting forensic evidence and reviewing CCTV footage.

 A social media post attributed to the "Bhau Gang," allegedly led by fugitive gangster Himanshu Bhau, claimed responsibility, citing Yadav's purported promotion of illegal betting apps, though this claim remains unverified.
 Yadav's father, Ram Avtar Yadav, stated that no prior threats were received.

+Donation appeal controversy (2025)

+In late 2025, Yadav faced public scrutiny after sharing a social-media donation appeal for the medical treatment of a child suffering from Spinal Muscular Atrophy (SMA).
+The controversy escalated following remarks by comedian and television personality Munawar Faruqui, who alleged that some non-governmental organisations pay influencers to promote charity campaigns.
+Although Faruqui did not name Yadav, the comments triggered online speculation linking them to Yadav’s appeal.

+Yadav denied the allegations, stating that he does not accept payment for charity-related posts and that the campaign he shared was genuine and transparent.
+Media reports noted that, as of the time of coverage, no First Information Report (FIR) or official investigation had been registered against him, describing the matter as a social-media-driven controversy rather than a legally established fraud case.

+Public criticism further intensified after a widely circulated YouTube video alleged that an individual who had previously appeared alongside Yadav had a history of misleading social-media fundraising practices.
+The video claimed such content was designed to generate engagement and mislead audiences, contributing to questions about Yadav’s judgment and associations.
+Media coverage, however, emphasised that these claims originated from online commentary and that no legal findings of wrongdoing had been established against Yadav in relation to the donation appeal.